CappyVee/To-Do-List/README.md

 _create click function to display description on the right for abbreviated info below form_

 _remove extraneous info from todo list, and add full description to right side once todo list item is clicked_

+_TO DO:

 ## Setup/Installation Requirements